pronamic/advanced-custom-fields-pro/readme.txt

 * Fix - New field names are lowercase only
 * Fix - Icon Picker now enforces required validation
 * Fix - Calls to jQuery’s deprecated focus function have been updated to use the trigger function
+* Fix - Layouts inside cloned Flexible Content fields can now be disabled and renamed
 * i18n - Updated PRO Japanese translations (props danielkun)

 = 6.5.1 =